zulip/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

 [setting-up]: /help/getting-your-organization-started-with-zulip

-If you encounter any problems as you're getting started, please drop by our [friendly developer community](/developer-community/) and let us know!
+If you encounter any problems as you're getting started, please drop by our [friendly development community](/development-community/) and let us know!

 ## Trying out Zulip